-On July 10, 2024, the Company announced the public launch of the ChainQ beta.
-ChainQ is an AI-powered blockchain data and analytics platform, designed to allow users to query real-time and historical on-chain blockchain data.
+ChainQ simplifies the process of accessing and analyzing blockchain data, enabling deeper insights into on-chain activity.
 Through comprehensive indexing of public blockchain data from our Blockchain Infrastructure operations, ChainQ is intended to provide an intuitive and straightforward platform for users to access on-chain data.
-ChainQ is currently under development with target beta release in 2024.